Adaptive Learning with AI: Teaching Students to use AI to be Resourceful

 Self-Regulating Behaviors

-According to Rosenbaum and Jafee (2010), the ways in which a person uses self-regulation to cope with a psychological stressor has bearing on the outcome.
+According to Rosenbaum and Jafee (2010), how a person uses self-regulation to cope with a psychological stressor has a bearing on the outcome.
 For example, how a college student deals with pre-test anxiety can affect test performance.
-According to Rosenbaum and Jaffe, learned resourcefulness is the ability to detect that there is a problem and that it needs to be solved.
+According to Rosenbaum and Jaffe, learned resourcefulness is the ability to detect a problem that needs to be solved.
 With that recognition, the person changes his or her behavior to meet the challenge so that he or she can continue to go about reaching one’s goal.
-Individuals who initiate that process are high on learned resourcefulness.
-Those who fail to engage in that process and not recognize that they are experiencing a psychological stressor to a situation or choose not to engage in problem solving would be low on learned resourcefulness.
+Individuals who initiate that process are highly resourceful.
+Those who fail to engage in that process and do not recognize that they are experiencing a psychological stressor in a situation or choose not to engage in problem-solving would be low on learned resourcefulness.

 In 2011, Ceyhan and Ceyhan studied 227 university students for their level of learned resourcefulness.
-Data was collected twice; students who newly started at the university and then again after four years.
+Data was collected twice: students who had newly started at the university and then again after four years.
 After four years, university students did not tend to increase learned resourcefulness.
 Where does this leave educators?
-Educators can help students develop a mindset of being resourceful by modeling such behavior and by providing students with specific feedback that encourages a mindset to want to recognize a problem with their academic performance and the motivation to want to change behaviors that lead to fixing the problem.
+Educators can help students develop a resourceful mindset by modeling such behavior and providing students with specific feedback that encourages a mindset to recognize a problem with their academic performance and the motivation to change behaviors that lead to fixing the problem.

 A Fixed Mindset